rohan-paul/monsterapi_test/README.md

 ----

-✨ Nowhere during this entire process, did i search for GPUs,
+✨ Nowhere during this entire process, did I search for GPUs.

-✨ I didn’t have to provision the GPU server, a VM and containerised them
+✨ I didn’t have to provision the GPU server, a VM and containerise them.

-✨ I didn’t have to setup Nvidia drivers, libraries and the CUDA environment
+✨ I didn’t have to setup NVIDIA drivers, libraries and the CUDA environment.

-✨ I just used the no-code option and got started within 30 seconds (we can change the time to may be 1 minute if that’s more real)
+✨ I just used the no-code option and got started within a minute.

-✨ Saved me not just a lot of time but immense frustration that generally comes up when dealing with traditional clouds for fine tuning and deployments
+✨ Saved me not just a lot of time but immense frustration that generally comes up when dealing with traditional clouds for fine tuning and deployments.

 ----